 Aidan: It wasn’t like a literal hero, but I was always into football when I was younger, so it was obviously David Beckham.
 I remember this one match I went to and David Beckham scored a free kick and that was pretty cool.

-It is not always superheros who are the heros.
+It is not always superheroes who are the heroes.

 Aidan: No, it’s someone you look up to and admire.
 I look up to most things really and I take inspiration from a lot of things, but I suppose I looked to Manchester United for guidance when I was young.

 Aidan: I can’t really play, I stick to being a supporter usually.
 I did score from the half way line once, which I would say is my greatest achievement in life so far.

 Vic: I was pretty calm and easy-going.
 My mum once said that I didn’t really have that much energy.

 Vic: I played a lot with lego.
 I had a really good imagination when I was young.
 I could pretend that anything was a spaceship and stuff.
 I can’t do that anymore.
 Maybe that’s a good thing.